temporalio/sdk-python/README.md

 If `activity_executor` is set to an instance of `concurrent.futures.ThreadPoolExecutor` then the synchronous activities are considered multithreaded activities.
 Besides `activity_executor`, no other worker parameters are required for synchronous multithreaded activities.

+By default, cancellation of a synchronous multithreaded activity is done via a `temporalio.exceptions.CancelledError` thrown into the activity thread.
+Activities that do not wish to have cancellation thrown can set `no_thread_cancel_exception=True` in the `@activity.defn` decorator.

+Code that wishes to be temporarily shielded from the cancellation exception can run inside `with activity.shield_thread_cancel_exception():`.
+But once the last nested form of that block is finished, even if there is a return statement within, it will throw the cancellation if there was one.
+A `try` + `except temporalio.exceptions.CancelledError` would have to surround the `with` to handle the cancellation explicitly.

 ###### Synchronous Multiprocess/Other Activities